What are the risks?

 During the storm

-- Keep up to date with the latest weather warnings and road conditions, and follow any travel advice from Police Scotland.
+- Keep up to date with the latest weather warnings , flood advice and road conditions, and follow any travel advice from Police Scotland.

 - Take care when driving on exposed routes such as bridges, coastal routes or high open roads, and delay your journey or find alternative routes if necessary.

-- Stay indoors as much as possible - do not go outside to repair damage while the storm is in progress.
+- Do not go outside to repair damage while the storm is in progress.

 - If you lose power, call 105 - its free of charge and will put you through to your local network operator who can give you help and advice.
 Find more advice on our dedicated loss of utilities page.